aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/xmldatasource/_index.md

 ---
 title: XmlDataSource
+linktitle: XmlDataSource
 second_title: Aspose.Words for Java API Reference
-description: Provides access to data of an XML file or stream to be used within a report.
+description: Provides access to data of an XML file or stream to be used within a report in Java.
 type: docs
-weight: 632
+weight: 634
 url: /java/com.aspose.words/xmldatasource/
 ---